Pull-Ups Benefits – Introduction

 For this developmental exercise, you aren’t going to do a single pull-up.

-Instead, just hold yourself with your arms bent, so you are halfway up.
+Instead, hold yourself with your arms bent so you are halfway up.

-This isometric pull-up position will strengthen your muscles so that, in time, you’ll develop the power you need to do full reps.
+This isometric pull-up position will strengthen your muscles so that, in time, you’ll develop the power you need to do complete reps.

 Increase the length of each hold until you can do 15-20 seconds.